School Board Elections

 You can also click here for absentee application instructions from the Secretary of State.

-Early Voting takes place at the Election Annex, 315 W. Jefferson, Jonesboro and the Lake City Courthose, 107 Cobean, Lake City.
-Hours can be found on the important dates page.
+Early Voting takes place at the Election Annex, 315 W. Jefferson, Jonesboro and the Lake City Courthose, 113 Cobean, Lake City.

-Allen Park Community Center, 3609 Race St., Jonesboro, AR
+Allen Park Community Center, 3609 Race Street, Jonesboro, AR

 Cash City Hall, 4391 Hwy 18, Cash, AR